mrbraiant/test-react/README.md

 # Hey there! :smile:
-#### That's my studies of React that I've tried to fetch some datas of open API and rendering in table and select.
+#### That's my studies of React that I've tried to fetch some datas of open API and rendering it in table and select.

 ## :computer: Requirements:
 - NPM Version: 5.6.0